 For example it's possible to set the grader report to only show active participants or all participants (including suspended users) from the Show only active enrolments setting.
 Users may be suspended from the course by changing their status in Enrolled users>Edit enrolment.
 The user's role must not be removed when suspending the user or they will not show up in the grader report even if the "Show only active enrolments" option is set to "No."

 The default grader report preferences are set by an administrator in Administration > Site administration > Grades > Report settings > Grader report.

-The default number of students per page (grade_report_studentsperpage) can safely be increased without any loss of data when grading large numbers of students with many assignments.
+In Moodle 2.4.2 onwards, the default number of students per page (grade_report_studentsperpage) can safely be increased without any loss of data when grading large numbers of students with many assignments.